 Marcel Marceau’s Early Life

-Born Marcel Mangel in 1923, Marcel Marceau’s parents, Charles and Anne, were among the millions of Eastern European Jews who had traveled west to seek better work and conditions than could be found under the rule of the central European empires.
-Settling in Strasbourg, they joined a wave of over 200,000 people seeking safety from deprivation and pogroms in the east.
+Born Marcel Mangel in 1923, Marcel Marceau’s parents, Charles and Anne, were among the millions of Eastern European Jews who had traveled west to seek better work and conditions.
+Settling in Strasbourg, France, they joined a wave of over 200,000 people seeking safety from deprivation and pogroms in the east.

 When he wasn’t helping out in his father’s butcher shop, young Marcel was developing an early flair for theater.
 He discovered Charlie Chaplin at the age of five and soon began imitating the actor’s distinctive style of physical comedy, dreaming of one day acting in silent movies.